LERCAutomation/DataExtractor-UserGuide/preface/preface.rst

 Reading Guide
 =============

-This Preface explains a little about the Data Extractor Tool, the community of people who develop and use it, and the licensing conditions for using and distributing it.
+This Preface explains a little about the Data Extractor tool, the community of people who develop and use it, and the licensing conditions for using and distributing it.
 It also explains how to read this user guide.

-:doc:`../introduction/introduction` \ explains why the Data Extractor Tool is needed, what it does and where it comes from.
+:doc:`../introduction/introduction` \ explains why the Data Extractor tool is needed, what it does and where it comes from.

-:doc:`Anatomy of data extraction <../anatomy/anatomy>` \ is a brief outline of the key stages of data extraction, and how the Data Extractor Tool addresses these.
+:doc:`Anatomy of data extraction <../anatomy/anatomy>` \ is a brief outline of the key stages of data extraction, and how the Data Extractor tool addresses these.

-:doc:`Setting up the tool <../setup/setup>` \ describes how to install and set up the Data Extractor Tool.
+:doc:`Setting up the tool <../setup/setup>` \ describes how to install and set up the Data Extractor tool.

-:doc:`Running the tool <../execute/execute>` \ describes how to run the Data Extractor Tool.
+:doc:`Running the tool <../execute/execute>` \ describes how to run the Data Extractor tool.

 :doc:`FAQs <../faq/faq>` \ has a list of commonly asked questions and their answers.